eddyystop/feathers-an-introduction/_book/docs/outline.md

 This likely means each 2nd level (DB connector, Wrap it in REST, ...) is a section.
 Have a repo which contains a working example of each section's code.

-'Step by Step Guide To Feathersjs'
+'Step by Step Guide To Basic Feathersjs'
 'The unbearable lightness of Feathersjs'

 - don't worry about